 Warwick marked the occasion in a number of ways, with the centrepiece the spectacular display of poppies decorating the Collegiate Church of St. Mary.

-The display has been organised by a volunteer group, ‘Warwick Poppies 2018’, who wanted to mark the centenary of the Armistice that ended the fighting in WWI with a poppy for every one of the 11,610 members of the Royal Warwickshire Regiment who died in the conflict.
+The display was planned well in advance and organised by an ad hoc volunteer group, ‘Warwick Poppies 2018’.
+They wanted to gather together hand-made poppies for every one of the 11,610 members of the Royal Warwickshire Regiment who died in the conflict.

-Responding to the appeal, organisations, schools, and families from Warwick and far beyond have been busy knitting, crocheting or making poppies out of felt, cardboard, metal and more.
-The target was soon exceeded and when the commemoration was unveiled on October 5th, there were an amazing 62,438 poppies decorating the church.
+Responding to the appeal, organisations, schools, and families from Warwick and far beyond spent months knitting, crocheting or making poppies out of felt, cardboard, metal and more.
+The target number of poppies was soon exceeded and when the commemoration was unveiled on October 5th, 2018, there were an amazing 62,438 poppies decorating the church.
 Many were sent from abroad by family members living in Australia, the USA, Canada and even Malawi.

-On November 11th there will be a special ceremony at the War Memorial at 6 a.m. to mark the moment the Armistice was signed.”
-Local piper Andy Walker will play the tune “When the Battles O’er” and further pieces in St. Mary’s Church in front of the poppy display.
-And in the evening there will be a special performance of Durufle Requiem against the poppy backdrop.
+On the day of the Centenary, November 11th, there was a special ceremony at the War Memorial at 6 a.m. to mark the moment the Armistice was signed.
+Local piper Andy Walker played the tune “When the Battles O’er” and further pieces in St. Mary’s Church in front of the poppy display.
+And in the evening there was a special performance of Durufle Requiem against the poppy backdrop.